 One Laiya Beach Resort

 For an affordable beach resort in Laiya, don’t forget One Laiya Beach Resort.

 La Virginia Resort

 Tucked in the province Batangas, the La Virginia Resort offers a stunning view of the Taal Lake and an amazing swimming experience.
 From castles to superheroes, the place will leave you breathless from wandering around the place.

 Batangas Beach Camping Spots

-With all of these places in Batangas, there are still tons of places that I still have to visit and travel to.
+With all of these places in Batangas, there are still tons of destinations that I still have to visit and travel to.
 I even created a list.
 The ones mentioned above are just 25 percent of what I’ve written down.
 I think any person who’d go to Batangas would also fall in love not only with their tourist spots but with the people, too.